 In addition to my day-to-day and weekly reflection, I like to take time each month to evaluate how my larger goals are going.
 And, since it’s so hard to plan a whole year in advance, I do some major reevaluation and tweaking my goals about every three months or whenever there is a change of season.
 Those are chunks that feel much easier to manage, rather than a full twelve months.

 So let me summarize that.
-Glance at your goals and plans:
+Take a glance at your goals and plans:

 - And yes, even annually.